 What is Dry Eye Syndrome?

-Dry Eye Syndrome, referred to as DES, is a chronic eye condition that occurs when the eyes produce an insufficient amount of tears or when the tears lack the essential oils that lubricate the eye’s surface.
-(This often results in watery eyes and excessive tearing!).
+Dry Eye Syndrome, referred to as DES, is a chronic eye condition that occurs when the eyes produce an insufficient amount of tears or when the tears lack the essential balance of elements to lubricate the eye’s surface.
 A well-lubricated eye blocks foreign bodies or substances from irritating the eye’s surface.

-Dr. Anania treats patients from all over Warner Robins, Georgia who have Dry Eye symptoms, helping them achieve long-lasting relief from Dry Eye Syndrome.
+Dr. Anania treats patients from all over Warner Robins, helping them achieve long-lasting relief from dry eye syndrome.

 What Causes Dry Eye?

-Dry Eye can result from a number of factors, including genetics, the natural aging process, or prescription medications, to name a few.
+Dry eye can result due to a number of factors, including genetics, environment, the natural aging process, or prescription medications, to name a few.

-Hormonal changes are a common cause of Dry Eye.
-In fact, women who are pregnant, breastfeeding, taking oral contraceptives, or experiencing menopause find that their eyes feel dry and uncomfortable during these times.
-Women over the age of 50 have a 50% greater chance of developing DES than men of the same age.
+Hormonal changes are a common cause of dry eye.
+In fact, women who are pregnant, breastfeeding, taking oral contraceptives, or experiencing menopause tend to experience the uncomfortable symptoms that accompany dry eye syndrome.
+Women over the age of 50 have double the risk of developing DES than men of the same age.

 Patients with DES experience a number of symptoms that can disrupt their daily activities or cause chronic pain.